Breast Augmentation ChicagoBefore & After Videos Testimonials

 Two weeks prior to breast augmentation surgery, Dr. Casas will provide you with a list of vitamins to take and a list of foods and medications to avoid.
 This will assure you are in optimal health and will provide for optimal healing.

 Typically, breast augmentation patients in Chicago undergo general anesthesia for surgery.
 When surgery is completed, you will be taken into a recovery area where you will continue to be closely monitored.
 Your breasts will be wrapped in gauze dressings and a surgical bra.
-A night’s stay is optional with the procedure, but women with small children often elect to stay an extra night or two to help avoid excess exercise too soon after surgery.

 Dr Casas’s Chicago clinic will provide you with a schedule of follow-up visits and appointments with a lymphatic massage therapist prior to your procedure.
 The massage is helpful in healing and in reducing fluids and swelling around the implants.
 Bandages will be removed within a few days, and you may be instructed to wear a support bra and be given exercises and self-massage to administer at home.
 Stitches will be removed in two to four weeks.

 It is often possible to return to work within a week.
 Vigorous exercise, especially arm movement, may be restricted for two to four weeks.
 Dr. Casas will detail your schedule for return to normal activities based on the breast augmentation procedure performed.